RSE-Sheffield/GPUComputing/README_DL_on_ShARC_DGX.rst

 	echo "Hello world"

 Then run your script with the ``qsub`` command ::

 	qsub your_job_script.sh

 You can use ``qstat`` command to check the status of your current job.
+An output file is created in your home directory that captures your script's outputs.

 Using DL packages on ShARC